 Code Review Guide for Nova¶

-This is a very terse set of points for reviewers to consider when looking at nova code.
+What follows is a very terse set of points for reviewers to consider when looking at nova code.
 These are things that are important for the continued smooth operation of Nova, but that tend to be carried as “tribal knowledge” instead of being written down.
 It is an attempt to boil down some of those things into nearly checklist format.
 Further explanation about why some of these things are important belongs elsewhere and should be linked from here.

 When making a change to the nova API, we should always follow the API WG guidelines rather than going for “local” consistency.
 Developers and reviewers should read all of the guidelines, but they are very long.
 So here are some key points: